Diffusion Models in Simulation-Based Inference: A Tutorial Review: Appendix

 \subsection{Empirical Evaluation: Additional Information}

-\paragraph{Setting} All models and samplers were implemented in \texttt{BayesFlow} 2.0.7 \citet{bayesflow_2023_software}.
+\paragraph{Setting} All models and samplers were implemented in \texttt{BayesFlow} 2.0.12 \citet{kuhmichel2026bayesflow}.
 We use \textit{z}-score normalization as a target normalization strategy, as it was shown to give superior performance compared to min-max scaling \citep{orsini2025flow2}.
 In our EDM settings, we adopt $\sigma_\text{target}=1$, as we standardize our target during training, and we set $\sigma_\text{min}=0.0001$ and use the EDM weighting.
-For the cosine schedule, we use no shift $s=0$ and a VP schedule with sigmoid weighting.
+For the cosine schedule, we use no shift $s=0$ and a variance-preserving schedule with sigmoid weighting.
+We set $\lambda_\mathrm{min}=-15$ and $\lambda_\mathrm{max}=15$ and rescale the time accordingly.
 For the consistency models, we employ multi-step sampling during inference with 10 (discrete case) or 15 steps (continuous case).
-All models were trained using Adam (for online training) or AdamW (for offline training) with a cosine schedule for the learning rate with an initial value of 5e-4.
+All models were trained using Adam (for online training) \citep{kingma2015adam} or AdamW (for offline training) \citep{loshchilov2018decoupled} with a cosine schedule for the learning rate \citep{loshchilov2017sgdr} with an initial value of 5e-4.

-A compact multilayer perceptron serves as the core backbone for all models.
-It consists of five fully connected layers with width 256, Mish activations, He normal initialization, and residual connections.
-A small dropout rate of 0.05 is used for flow matching and consistency models and no dropout for the diffusion models.
+A compact multilayer perceptron usually serves as the core backbone for the diffusion models.
+It consists of five fully connected layers with width 256, Mish activations \citep{misra2019mish}, He normal initialization \citep{he2015delving}, and residual connections \citep{he2016resnet}.
+Targets and conditions are concatenated together and mapped to a shared embedding, time/SNR is embedded using a Fourier embedding \citep{tancik2020fourier} of dimension 32 similar to \citet{wildberger2023flow}, while the residual blocks use a linear FiLM conditioning \citep{perez2018film} for the embedded time and layer-wise normalization \citep{ba2016layer} after the skip-connection.
+A small dropout rate \citep{srivastava2014dropout} of 0.05 is used for all models.